voidforall/DialSummar/README.md

 # README

-The code is a full implementation of `SPNet` in my paper `Abstractive Dialog Summarization with Semantic Scaffolds`, which is my first trial in independent research.
-Although the result is not satisfying, I still learn a lot from the experience.
+The code is a full implementation of `SPNet` in my paper `Abstractive Dialog Summarization with Semantic Scaffolds`(https://arxiv.org/abs/1910.00825), which is my first trial in independent research.

 ### Environment